AlterionX/Bifrost/DOC.md

 Note the package names.
 Many classes are still unlisted.

-### Data management - AST and Symbol Table (ast) ###
+### AST (ast) ###

 #### Yggdrasil ####

-The AST structure of the parser.
-This is populated and modified during the parsing stage.
-It will be reference throughout the analytic stage.
+Stores the AST representation of the file.
+This is populated and modified throughout the parsing stage.
+It will be referenced throughout the analytic stage.

 The AST is the central class, as well, and is required by all the other classes.